 It’s a good thing Dr. Vinay Patel of Quincy, Illinois was concerned that playing guitar wouldn’t be a lucrative enough job to support his family.
 Otherwise, Illinois would have one less compassionate endocrinologist helping make a difference in people’s lives.

-Practicing medicine since 2011, initially in internal medicine and pediatrics, Dr. Patel finished his adult endocrinology fellowship in 2013.
 Both of his brothers are physicians and he believes his family was destined to have careers in medicine, as the whole family always had a desire to help other people.

 Dr. Patel became interested in endocrinology because he finds it to be a fascinating field.
 He finds it fascinating how everything is connected and how one thing affects another in endocrinology, and how you need to be able to put all the different circuits together in order to understand the concept.
 Another thing that draws him to the specialty is that endocrinology is becoming the main area of obesity medicine and he is passionate about helping with the obesity epidemic.